EdDataScienceEES/tutorial-Stead-James/index.md

 now instead of preferred_taxon column, we have two new columns Genus and Species

-but what if we want to keep the original column - simply add the code remove = FALSE
+If you want to retain the original column alongside the new columns, use remove = FALSE.
+This is useful if you need to preserve the original format for reference or further analysis.

      seperate_tidyr <- left_data %>%
          separate(preferred_taxon, into = c("Genus", "Species"), sep = " ", remove = FALSE)

-another way of writing by splitting by space is "\\s" the two backward slashes here indicate that whatever is next should be used to separate and s stands in for a space, these can be chained together if your splitting by multiple characters.

-now the eagle eyed among you might have spotted that we have some where it has just been recorded by genus only.
-(This is the case for all salix data, as too difficult to determine between species due to hybridisation)

-When we separarate these into genus and species this returns NA in the new species column for all salix data and similar cases, what to do about this?
+Pro Tip: Instead of " ", you can use "\\s" to indicate a space.
+The \\ tells R to treat s as a special character for space.
+This is especially useful if splitting by multiple characters."

+After separating, you might notice some rows have only a genus (e.g., Salix), leaving the Species column as NA.
+Instead of filtering these out, how can we replace these missing values with something meaningful?

 well luckily tidyr has the answer for this as well.

 ### Replace

-We don't want to filter out all the values with NA for species instead just change NA for something more useful.
-We do this using the replace_na (specifically designed for this problem!!) function in the tidyr package
+replace_na() allows us to fill NA values with a specified value.
+For example, we can replace missing species names with sp. to indicate an unspecified species.

     seperate_tidyr <- seperate_tidyr %>%
        replace_na(list(Species = "sp."))